OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 The `atomic` directive accepts one of four clauses to declare the type of operation contained within the region.
 The `read` operation ensures that no two loop iterations will read from the region at the same time.
-The `write` operation will ensure that no two iterations with write to the region at the same time.
+The `write` operation will ensure that no two iterations will write to the region at the same time.
 An `update` operation is a combined read and write.
 Finally a `capture` operation performs an update, but saves the value calculated in that region to use in the code that follows.
 If no clause is given, then an update